Hellrespawn/skorporaal.astro/README.md

 ## To do

-- TODO Remove divs inside button (a11y)
-- TODO Remove h3 from list-heading and rename it
-- TODO Nicer github link
 - TODO 404 page
 - TODO Markdown layout title with author and date
 - TODO Learn about pagination